xyr11/xtrike-bot/README.md

 </details>

-### Updating local copy (for Git)
+### Updating the cloned repository (for Git)
-***NOTE: This will overwrite all files that you have modified, so you will lose them.** New files that you created will *not* be affected *unless* the latest commit has a file with the same filename in the same location.*

-To update the code, enter the following:
+To update the code, enter:
 ```
 git fetch --all && git reset --hard origin/main && npm i
 ```
-If you want your created files to be saved permanently then I suggest forking this on GitHub and do Steps 1-3, replacing the url of my repo to yours.
+***NOTE: This will overwrite all files that you have modified, so you will lose them.*** If you want it to be saved permanently then I suggest forking the repository instead and doing `git merge` with your own version every time there is a new update.

 ## License
 [MIT License](https://github.com/xyr11/xtrike-bot/blob/main/LICENSE)